BetterToBest/research-hub/comedy.md

 title: Prestige & Associates — Your Voice, Amplified (For A Fee)
 meta: :30 spot · corporate parody
 dir: Smooth, reassuring narrator, soft piano.
 line: ANNCR | At Prestige & Associates, we believe every citizen deserves a voice in Washington.
-That voice just happens to cost four hundred dollars an hour and know a guy.
+That voice just happens to cost four hundred dollars an hour and knows a guy.
 line: ANNCR | Prestige & Associates: technically legal since 1974.
 dir: [super] Individual voices also welcome.
 Results may vary.
 Wildly.